simp/simp-doc/docs/changelogs/latest.rst

 --------------------

-The following modules are current and actively maintained replacements for obsolete modules or temporary, SIMP versions of modules.
+The following modules are current and actively maintained replacements for obsolete modules or temporary SIMP versions of modules.

 pupmod-camptocamp-systemd
 ^^^^^^^^^^^^^^^^^^^^^^^^^